decidim-ice/decidim-module-decidim_awesome/.ai/WORKFLOW.md

 6. **Documentation**
    - Is CHANGELOG updated with PR reference?
+   - For new tweaks: is `docs/tweaks/[category].md` updated with detailed documentation?
-   - Is README.md updated with feature description?
+   - For other features: is README.md updated with feature description?
    - For UI features: is there a screenshot in `examples/` folder?
    - Are complex algorithms commented?
-   - Are feature usage/configuration examples provided?
+   - Are feature usage/configuration examples provided (including initializer code)?
+   - Does documentation follow the three-state pattern (true/false/:disabled)?

 7. **Security**
    - Is user input sanitized?